keycloud/keycloud/doc/SAD.md

 ## 1. Introduction
 ### 1.1 Purpose
+This document provides an architectural overview of the system, using a number of different architectural views.
 ### 1.2 Scope
+The scope of this SAD is to show the overall architecture of the KeyCloud project.
+Use-Cases, classes used in the backend and the database structure are depicted.
 ### 1.3 Definitions, Acronyms and Abbreviations
 Abbreviation | |
 --- | ---
-n/a | not applicable
+IDE | Integrated Development Environment n/a | not applicable
 SAD | Software Architecture Document
 SRS | Software Requirements Specification